natalieswork/Riverscape/README.md

 # Riverscape: The Beaver Video Game

 **Riverscape** is a unique video game that immerses players in the life of a beaver.
 In this game, players gather resources, upgrade a dam, and fend off predators, blending action and simulation within a dynamically evolving ecosystem.
-The project repositiory is hosted [here](https://github.com/natalieswork/Riverscape).
+The project repository is hosted [here](https://github.com/natalieswork/Riverscape).
+A demo video can be viewed [here](https://youtu.be/J2Zaukrr5c8).

 - **Version**: 1.0
 - **Date**: 10 May 2024